ourgiantleaphackathon/resources/readme.md

 - (20%) The project has to have made a significant impact for gender equality  by 2030.
 - =100%

+##🏆 Awards:

+All members of the Our Giant Leap Hackathon winning team will receive partial scholarships to one of the International Space University’s renowned programs!

 Glossary:

 ***MODIS (or Moderate Resolution Imaging Spectroradiometer)***: es un instrumento clave a bordo de los satélites Terra (originalmente conocido como EOS AM-1) y Aqua (originalmente conocido como EOS PM-1).